morningspace/lab-instana/README.md

 # The Opinionated Sandbox for Self-hosted Instana on Kubernetes

-this is archived repo. please, use the new one ergo

 This util helps you launch the self-hosted Instana for Kubernetes in a KIND cluster automatically which can be used for quick demo, PoC, or dev environment.
 Tested on Ubuntu.

 ## Overview